googlemaps-samples/js-3d-storytelling/README.md

 ## Deployment

-To deploy the Story Telling app you need to upload everything in the `src` folder to a static webserver or some other hosting service.
-A static webserver is enough.
+To deploy the Story Telling app you need to upload everything in the `src` folder to a static web server or some other hosting service.
+A static web server is enough.
 You need a domain for you webspace, though.
-Since the Google Maps API key is only restricted on a domain you would risk missuse of the key.
+Since the Google Maps API key is only restricted on a domain you would risk misuse of the key.

 Included in the repository is a `Dockerfile` which can be used to build a docker image.
 This can be used to deploy with Google Cloud Run or other container cloud services.